Formal Verification of Multi-Paxos for Distributed Consensus: Results of TLAPS-checked proofs

-\item The proof size increased significantly by 763 lines (180\%), from 423 for Basic Paxos to 1106 for Multi-Paxos, due to the complex interaction between slots and ballots; only 30 more lines are added for Preemption, thanks to the reuse of all lemmas, especially continuity lemmas.
+\item Overall, the proof size increased significantly by 477 lines (154\%), from 310 for Basic Paxos to 787 for Multi-Paxos; only 44 more lines (6\%) were added for preemption, thanks to the reuse of all lemmas, especially invariance lemmas.
+As mentioned in Section~\ref{secMadeupProof}, adding the remedial proof to the incomplete proof reported in~\cite{chand2016formal} initially increased the proof size by 39 lines (4\%) from 1010 to 1049 for Multi-Paxos and by 63 lines (6\%) from 1054 to 1117 for Multi-Paxos with Preemption.
+However, the proof improvements decreased these numbers by 262 lines (25\%) from 1049 to 787 for Multi-Paxos and by 286 lines (26\%) from 1117 to 831 for Multi-Paxos with Preemption.

-\item The maximum level of proof tree nodes increased from 7 to 11 going from Basic Paxos to Multi-Paxos but remained 11 after adding Preemption; this contrast is even stronger for the maximum degree of proof tree nodes, consistent with challenge of going to Multi-Paxos.
+\item The maximum level of proof tree nodes increased from 7 to 10 going from Basic Paxos to Multi-Paxos but remained 10 after adding preemption; this contrast is even stronger for the maximum degree of proof tree nodes, consistent with the challenge of going to Multi-Paxos.
+The proof improvements reduced the maximum level of proof tree nodes by 1 for both Multi-Paxos and Multi-Paxos with Preemption compared with~\cite{chand2016formal}.

-\item The increase in number of lemmas is due to the change from $Maximum$ in Basic Paxos to $MaxVotedBallotInSlot$ in Multi-Paxos, defined in Equation~(\ref{MVBIS}).
-Five lemmas were needed for this predicate alone to aid the prover, as we moved from scalars to a set of tuples for each acceptor.
+\item The increase in number of lemmas is due to the change from $Max$ in Basic Paxos to $MaxBalInSlot$ in Multi-Paxos, defined in (\ref{MVBIS}).
+Five lemmas were needed for this predicate alone to aid the prover, as we moved from two numbers to a set of 3-tuples for each acceptor.

-\item No proof by induction on set increment is used for Basic Paxos.
-Four such proofs are used for Multi-Paxos and for Multi-Paxos with Preemption.
+\item No proof with set increment is used for Basic Paxos.
+Three such proofs are used for Multi-Paxos and for Multi-Paxos with Preemption.

-\item Proof by contradiction is used once in the proof of Basic Paxos, and we extended it with slots in the proof of Multi-Paxos and Multi-Paxos with Premption.
+\item Proof by contradiction is used twice in the proof of Basic Paxos, and we extended them with slots in the proofs of Multi-Paxos and Multi-Paxos with Preemption.
+We use proof by contradiction one more time in our proofs in lieu of longer proof by induction.

-\item The number of proof obligations to the prover increased most significantly, by 679 (284\%), from 239 for Basic Paxos to 918 for Multi-Paxos.
-Only another 41 proof obligations were added for Multi-Paxos with Preemption.

-\item The proof-checking time increased significantly, by 104 seconds, from 24 for Basic Paxos to 128 for Multi-Paxos, despite our continuous efforts to help the prover reduce it, because of the greatly increased size and complexity of the inductions used, leading to significantly more obligations to the prover.

-Going to Multi-Paxos with Preemption, however, the proof-checking time decreased by about 25\%.
-This was initially surprising, but our understanding of Paxos and experience with proofs help support it: (1) adding the preemption cases to the original Phases 1b and 2b helps make the obligations in these cases more specialized and the remaining steps for proving consistency (which carry on longer in these cases before) easier; (2) adding the preemption action with Phases 1a and 2a increases the number of proof obligations, but the new obligations are easy, because they simply let the proposer start over (and thus there are no remaining steps in these cases).
-We are investigating further to confirm these. \end{description}